 If you can pay 20% or more of the property value, you can get a conventional mortgage loan.
 But, with less than 20% of your down payment, you’ll get a high-ratio mortgage.
 And, high-ratio mortgages require home buyers to purchase mortgage default insurance.
 This mortgage insurance allows homebuyers to buy a home with less than a 20% down payment of the purchase price.

 However, mortgage insurance only protects your lender.
-Therefore, it’s important to understand the terms and conditions of mortgage insurance in the event that you’re unable to pay your mortgage.
+Therefore, it’s important to understand the terms and conditions of mortgage insurance if you’re unable to pay your mortgage.

 Homebuyers require a minimum down payment of 5% of the home purchase price.
 So, if you have less than 5%, keep saving!